 The RCA MicroDisk Development System MS2000 is a microprocessor computer system designed to facilitate the development of hardware and software for applications based on the RCA 1800 series of CMOS microprocessors.
-It utilizes 3.5 inch, high-density microfloppy disk drives.
+It utilises 3.5 inch, high-density microfloppy disk drives.
 The disks provide 315 kilobytes of on-line mass memory storage each.

 The memory includes 62 kilobytes of RAM, 2 kilobytes of ROM.
 Software includes an augmented resident monitor program UT71 and the MicroDOS operating system.
 MicroDOS includes an Editor and a MacroAssembler ASM8 that operates with all the RCA CMOS Microprocessors CDPI802A, CDPI805AC, CDPI806C, and CDPI806AC.